Matt Cashore-USA TODAY Sports. Pictured: Sparty

 These numbers are based on a mathematical projection of yards per play, plays per game, adjusted pace and efficiency.
 The Action Network Power Ratings for point-spread purposes can be found here.

-When the real totals are released (usually mid-afternoon on Mondays at Bookmaker and/or BetOnline), I’ll compare my totals to what oddsmakers have posted to find betting value before the odds move.
+When the real totals are released, I’ll compare my totals to what oddsmakers have posted to find betting value before the odds move.

 Discrepancies in weather, injuries and standard passing down/run rate are all factors with investment on a total.